 Now, I did grow to love Connell and Marianne.
 Their relationship dynamic does remind me of many non-exclusive ‘couples’ I’ve encountered – never quite properly together but would being official really change anything?
 I found Marianne a totally broken character and felt for her in so many ways.
 But I found their relationship extremely bleak and quite difficult to read.
 It was frustrating and although I did grow to care for them as individuals, I never once rooted for them as a couple.
 I found their relationship quite problematic and in my eyes, unhealthy although I know that will be up for debate.

 As much as I found the book dark and pretty sad, I do think it does represent so many millennial friendships and relationships.
 Sadly, I’ve been in a few unhealthy romantic relationships growing up and could relate to Marianne at times which made me feel quite uncomfortable.
-I think it made me dwell on the eerie similarities teenage I and Marianne shared and that is probably the first time a book has ever touched on that nerve for me.
-It was powerful and I’ve found myself thinking about it and going back and forth on my feelings when I reflect back on the story.
+I think it made me dwell on the eerie similarities teenage Marianne and I shared, and that is probably the first time a book has ever touched on that nerve for me.
+It was powerful, and I’ve found myself thinking about it and going back and forth on my feelings when I reflect on the story.

 I think Rooney is a great writer but, I didn’t see the need for the absence of speech marks.
 It took me a little longer than usual to get settled into a book, purely because I had to try and gel with the writing format.
 I’m not sure why Rooney decided to leave them out but, I did find it infuriating.

-This book is SO conflicting for me but it’s 100% worth a read.
+This book is SO conflicting for me, but it’s 100% worth a read.
 I think it is a book that each reader will interpret very differently, which is why I think this book seems to be split into two camps – those who adored it and those puzzled by the hype around it.
 But, no matter where you sit, I think it is fair to say Sally Rooney has written a book that has intrigued the masses.
 Despite only ranking it a 3.5, I would recommend everyone to read it.
-It covers various different social factors we see in today’s society that I think have been tackled extremely well. it won’t be for everyone and I think despite writing this review, it will still be a book I’ll continue to ponder for a little while …
+It covers various social factors we see in today’s society that I think have been tackled exceptionally well.
+It won’t be for everyone, and I believe despite writing this review, it will still be a book I’ll continue to ponder for a little while …0